tobinjo96/REM/README.md

 ## Experiments

 To evaluate performance on the classification datasets included in our work, run `python REM_real.py`.
 The results will be saved to `REM_real.csv`.

+## Update 11/01

+Work is ongoing to improve the REM library.
+In the coming months, the function from the R library MixSim will be incorporated natively in Python.
+Further improvements to function structure, and input and output processing to improve comparitability with scikit-learn are in train.